yuanyuan29/yuanyuan29.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://github.com/bdavsydney'>Affiliations</a>.
-University of Sydney, NSW, Australia.
+subtitle: <a href='https://www.sydney.edu.au/'>Affiliations</a>.
+University of Sydney, Sydney, NSW, Australia.

 profile:
   align: right